bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 ## Tested versions
-This procedure has been tested to work building Linux Kernel version 5.14.
+This procedure has been tested to work building Linux Kernel version 5.16.12 (latest at time of writing).
 Other reasonably close versions of the Linux kernel should also work but may require some tweaking, especially at the point where the kernel source tree needs to be patched.

-TODO : Retest with v5.16 which should have ntfs3 support.

 This procedure has been tested to work on the following building platforms